wolterbwambale/Awesome-books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Microverse for allowing us to work on this project It's a good experience, we can't express how we feel after learning and implementing what we learned in this masterpiece project.
+We would like to thank Microverse for allowing us to work on this project It's a good experience, we can't express how we feel after learning and implementing what we learned in this Awesome Books project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>